Thermal Springs

 Gülbahçe Hot Springs (Ilıcası), Urla

 The stone building leading into the sea that constitutes the thermal bath is located just southeast of the village of Gülbahçe 38km east of Çeşme, 12km west of Urla.
 While often referred to as the ‘Ancient Roman Baths’, there is no definitive evidence that they belong to the Roman period.
 Around the spa is a 5,000-year-old mound and ruins thought to belong to the Hellenistic period.
 The brick building is currently (July 2021) under restoration.
+Gülbahçe (literally rose garden) was an ancient Greek town called Rodónes.

 Malaca (Malkoç) Springs, Urla

-İçmeler, 35430 Urla/İzmir, Turkey
+İçmeler, 35430 Urla/İzmir, Turkey (exact location TBC)

 Located 9km west of Urla at İçmeler in the direction of Çeşme, the facilities around the springs were famous as a summer health resort from the 1950s through to the 1980s; however, they are now abandoned and derelict.
-The highly mineralised (7.5g / litre) sodium chloride salt waters were thought to be beneficial in the treatment of intestine, liver, and biliary tract diseases.
+The highly mineralised (7.5g / litre) sodium chloride salt waters were thought to be beneficial in treating intestine, liver, and biliary tract diseases.
 The waters are at 22ºC with a 6.92 pH value and are considered potable.